Lekuruu/go-puush-client/README.md

 # go-puush-client

 This repository contains a go implementation of the puush api.
-My plan for the future is to add a cross-platform desktop client, which will aim to recreate the original client as closely as possible.
+My plan for the future is to add a cross-platform desktop application, which will aim to recreate the original client as closely as possible.
 Right now, the repository only contains the barebones api implementation.

 ## Usage example